Continuous Relaxations for the Traveling Salesman Problem: Dynamical systems approach

-\begin{example} Let us illustrate the gradient flow with the same TSP with 10 cities as in Example~\ref{ex:P flow}.
-Using~\eqref{eq:H flow}, we obtain the results shown in Figure~\ref{fig:H flow}.
+where $G_{1,H} = 2(H-H\circ H)\circ (E-2H)$ and $G_{2,H} = \mvec^{-1}\left(2(A\cdot \mbox{vec(H)}-b)^TA\right)$.
+Here, $ E $ denotes the matrix of ones.
+Again, we perform a gradient descent for the cost function and a gradient ascent for the Lagrange multipliers. \begin{example} Let us illustrate the gradient flow with the same TSP with 10 cities as in Example~\ref{ex:P flow}.
+Using~\eqref{eq:tourFlow}, we obtain the results shown in Figure~\ref{fig:H flow}.
 We plot only the entries of the $ H $ matrix that are greater than zero.
 The dynamical system converges to a tour that is slightly longer than the optimal tour.